Looking for the old trailblazer-test-0.1.1 docs? They’re here, but don’t forget to upgrade to 1.0 - it’s worth it!

 end

-it "converts {duration} to seconds" do
+it "converts {tag_list} and converts it to an array" do

 assert_equal true, result[:model].persisted?